pharanbrush/pharanbrush.github.io/index.md

 ---

 These brushes, or parts of them (textures, stamps, brush shapes, icons), are not free for redistribution or resale.
-Don't use any part of them in your products.
+Don't include any part of them in your products.
 Just use them as tools in Clip Studio Paint.

 ---